osrf-migration/swarm-wiki/Installation.md

 # ns-3 installation #

+*Note: ns-3 isn't being used yet; the installation step is included here for future use.*

 Follow the instructions described in the [ns-3 installation tutorial](https://www.nsnam.org/wiki/Installation).
 You might find the [Bake installation method](https://www.nsnam.org/wiki/Installation#Installation_with_Bake) easiest.

 # Swarm client library #